tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 In the code above we make use of the yaml module to convert our data structure to the YAML file format.
-The PyYAML package is not part of the Python's standard library, but it is easily installed using ``pip``.
+The PyYAML package is not part of the Python's standard library, but it is easily installed using ``pip`` (for more detailed instructions see :ref:`installing_python_packages`).

 .. code-block:: none

     $ sudo pip install pyyaml

-The script also makes use of ``sys.stdin`` and ``sys.stdout`` to read from and write to the standard input and output streams respectively.
-This means that we can pipe in the content to our script and pipe output from our script.
+The script also makes use of ``sys.stdin`` and ``sys.stdout`` to read from the :term:`standard input stream` and write to the :term:`standard output stream`, respectively.
+This means that we can :term:`pipe` in the content to our script and pipe output from our script.
 For example to examine the YAML output using the ``less`` pager one could use the command below.

 .. code-block:: none